-It is amazing to realize that we often don’t need the things we think we need.
-And it’s equally amazing to think about what the true cost of these things are.
-The dishwasher from yesterday is one example.
-But everything we buy has extra costs associated with them, not just the price on the price tag.
-They cost you money, which cost you time to earn.
-They cost you more time to take care of (e.g., wash your car, clean your furniture, etc.).
-They take up extra space in your house or apartment, which costs you more money because you need to procure extra square footage just to hold all of your shit.
+It’s amazing to realize we often don’t need the things we think we need.
+And it’s equally amazing to consider the true costs of these things: everything we buy has extra costs associated with them, not just the prices on the price tags (the dishwasher from Day 4 is one example).
+They cost us money, which costs us time to earn.
+Then they cost us even more time, because we must use time to take care of them.
+Then they cost us even more money, because we must procure more square footage to house them all.

-The things we think we need…
+Oh, the things we think we need.

-That new car?
-Great, huh?
-How many more payments left?
-Oh, really?
-Just 42 more?
-At least it has leather seats that warm your ass on your long drive home from your eleven hour workday, the workday you’re forced to return to tomorrow so you can continue to make those car payments.
+And that new car?
+How many payments left?
+No matter—at least it has leather seats that warm your ass on your long drive home from an eleven-hour workday (the workday you’re forced to return to tomorrow so you can continue to make those payments).

-The bottom line?
-It’s all just stuff.
-And you don’t need it.
+The bottom line: it’s all just stuff, and we don’t need most of it.

-But because you have it doesn’t make you a bad person; it just means that your priorities are out of whack.
-Believe me, we know; our priorities have been out of whack for quite some time.
-But our journey into minimalism has helped us re-prioritize; it has helped us focus on what’s important.
-That pair of shoes you put on layaway just isn’t important.
+Having a bounty of belongings doesn’t make you a bad person—it just means your priorities might be misaligned.
+We know first-hand: our priorities were misaligned for some time.
+But our journey into minimalism has helped us realign: it has helped us focus on what’s important.
+And that pair of shoes on layaway just isn’t what’s important.

 Today Ryan unpacked a few items—kitchenware, gym clothes, and the furniture he actually uses—but the majority of his stuff is still packed in boxes: Still clean.
 Still tidy.
 Still organized.